mcowger/blog.cowger.us/_posts/2018-08-01-scaleio-on-pks.md

 And wait a bit.
 Eventually, you'll end up with brand new VMs with the ScaleIO kernel driver and `drv_cfg` installed.

 In a future post I'll show how to use with with the VxFlexOS CSI driver in K8S/PKS.

+Credits:  Lets be honest:  I'm a newb with BOSH.
+[Stu Charlton ](https://twitter.com/svrc)taught me how to do nearly all of this, and is 90% of the reason I got it work.
+Thanks Stu.